-In July 2010, we awarded long-term equity incentives in the form of restricted shares of our common stock as part of our overall compensation program to certain of our non-employee directors, as discussed in "Equity Compensation Awards- Pre-IPO Equity Grants" above, as follows: P. Michael Miller - 36,084 shares; Robert J. Hall - 36,084 shares; and John Kyees - 18,042 shares.
-Recipients of restricted shares made Section 83(b) elections and were each paid an additional cash bonus by us in the amount of the expected tax obligation on the restricted shares and the cash bonus as follows: P. Michael Miller - \$190,888; Robert J. Hall - \$190,888; and John Kyees - \$95,444.
+We awarded long-term equity incentives in the form of restricted shares of our common stock as part of our overall compensation program to certain of our non-employee directors, as discussed in "Equity Compensation Awards- Pre-IPO Equity Grants" above, as follows: P. Michael Miller - 1,000 shares; Robert J. Hall - 1,000 shares; and John Kyees - 500 shares.
 Under the 2010 Plan, our non-employee directors will also be eligible to receive stock options and other equity grants at the discretion of our compensation committee or other administrator of the 2010 Plan.
 See "Equity Compensation Awards- 2010 Equity and Incentive Plan" above for a description of the 2010 Plan.
 We will pay each of our non-employee directors an annual equity grant with a value of \$50,000.